-- Storage: The storage service of major cloud providers including AWS S3, Google Cloud Storage (GCS), and Azure Data Lake Storage (ADLS) are most commonly used for a data lake’s storage layer.
-There’re a number of other storage providers, both managed and open-source, that are also capable of supporting a data lake such as IBM Cloud Storage, Alibaba Object Storage, Oracle Cloud Storage.
+- Storage: The storage service of major cloud providers, including AWS S3, Google Cloud Storage (GCS), and Azure Data Lake Storage (ADLS), is most commonly used for a data lake’s storage layer.
+There’re a number of other storage providers, both managed and open-source, that are also capable of supporting a data lake, such as IBM Cloud Storage, Alibaba Object Storage, and Oracle Cloud Storage.

-- Data Format: The most common formats that data lakes support are JSON and CSV.
-More specialized formats specifically designed for specific use cases of data lake also exist such as Parquet, Delta, Avro, Iceberg, and Hudi.
-These formats improve the efficiency of lake operations and make functionalities such as transaction atomicity and time-travel possible.
-Unstructured data formats primarily associated with media-rich image, video, and audio files are also common in data lakes.
+- Data Format: The most common formats data lakes support are JSON and CSV.
+More specialized formats specifically designed for specific use cases of data lake also exist, such as Parquet, Delta, Avro, Iceberg, and Hudi.
+These formats improve the efficiency of lake operations and make functionalities such as transaction atomicity and time travel possible.
+Unstructured data formats primarily associated with media-rich images, videos, and audio files are common in data lakes.

 - Compute: A vast number of compute engines are available to run operations on data distributed in a data lake.
 Examples are MapReduce and Hadoop, managed services such as AWS Athena, Google Cloud Dataproc, Azure HDInsight, and applications such as Spark and Presto.

 - Metadata.
 Data-about-the-data, or metadata, in a lake is as important as the data itself is, or metadata, in a lake.
 Tools such as Hive, AWS Glue, and DataProc Metastore maintain information about partitions and schema to provide structure.